 The Financial Act 2020 has added Sub-section (1G) in Section 260C of the Income Tax Act 1961.
 The provision to collect tax on remittance was introduced in the Finance Act.
-Tax collected at source (TCS) at the rate of 5% shall be imposed on the money sent outside India under the Liberalised Remittance Scheme (LRS) of the RBI.
+The tax collected at source (TCS) at the rate of 5% shall be imposed on the money sent outside India under the Liberalised Remittance Scheme (LRS) of the RBI.
 The new income tax rule has been effective from 1 October 2020.
-Here’s all you need to know about the new tax rule and how NRIs can save TCS on foreign remittance.
+Here’s all you need to know about the new tax rule and how NRIs can save TCS on foreign remittances.

 - A TCS of 5% will apply for foreign remittances for foreign tour packages for the first Rs.
 7 lakhs per individual p.a.
 A rate of 20% will be applicable for expenditure above this limit.

 - In case of foreign remittance for medical treatment and education-related foreign remittances made out of loans, a TCS of 0.5% will apply for an amount exceeding Rs.
 7 lakh.

 - If the PAN is not provided to an authorised dealer of the foreign exchange, the TCS will be 10%.

 - If you have already paid tax as TDS and still the TCS is levied, you can claim a refund from the TCS.